TRIQS/triqs/doc/tutorials/gfs/gfs_tutorial_python.rst

 These lines initialize specific entries of the block Green's function.
 Note how the elements are accessed with ``[index1,index2]``.
-These lines also show how to initialize a Green's function to a constant or to the inverse of a Wilson bath (constant spectral function on an interval :math:`[-D,D]`, with :math:`D=1.0` in our example).
+These lines also show how to initialize a Green's function to a constant or to the inverse of a Flat bath (constant spectral function on an interval :math:`[-D,D]`, with :math:`D=1.0` in our example).

 .. literalinclude:: impinbath.py